• Voter411ENC.org

 Is there anything else about you that you wish to tell voters?

-I am here to serve, not to be served; therefore, I work to advocate for the citizen’s
+I am here to serve, not to be served; therefore, I work to advocate for the citizen’s interest, I give voice to the choices identified by the people.

 My life embodies a deep belief in embracing my gifts to serve and uplift others.
 My personal mission in life is approaching all things with love, thus making everything I touch better than I found it.
 Finally, I remain committed to others, making a difference in the lives of youth, families and communities.